nulljcd/rust-lumascript-frontend/README.md

 A parser for my custom scripting language, lumascript, in rust.
 ### features
 - Full recursive descent + Pratt parser.
-- Syntax is a combination of my favorite languages syntax; its mainly a combination of javascript, go, rust and lua.
+- Syntax is a combination of my favorite languages syntax; it is mainly a combination of javascript, go, rust and lua.
-- Has smart and predicable automatic semicolon insertion (asi)
+- Has smart and predicable automatic semicolon insertion (ASI)
 ### examples
 ```go
 fib := func n {